Danielle-Higgins/dog-selector/README.md

 ## Lessons Learned:

 I learned how to use an API and how they work.
 Learning how to make calls to an API will help me tremendously going forward.
 Especially for larger projects that I want to build.
 I also had some practice taking a large problem and breaking it down into smaller sub problems.
+Also had more practice on how to dynamically add elements to the DOM.